bisforboman/exjobb/Work plan.md

 ## Timetable

-_Will consist of a gant-schedule and explanation of the different sections in it._

-1. Formalise the properties of the simulated WSNs, with constraints I make and guarantees I expect.
-(2 weeks)

-2. Installing and setup of the development environment.
-(1 week)

-3. Begin development on the core features of the algorithm by the following steps.
-(8 weeks)
-    1. Specification
-    2. Development
-    3. Validation

-4. When the algorithm works for the core features, I'll add more features and follow the same workflow as in 3.
-(7 weeks)

-5. Polishing the implementation and finalising the report.
-(2 weeks)
+The gant scheduled is a separate attachment to this work plan, below is the elements described.
+_describe the schedule_

+### Administration

+The work is first planned out and described in this planning report and the mandatory lectures are estimated.
+Also some lectures will be attended after the span of the gant schedule.

+### Theoretical Study

+This section covers the formalizing and planning on how the theoretical networks will look.
+Also the decisions will be intially formalized here to have a starting point to work with when implementing them.
+This definition will likely be revised later on in the project.

+Also when the core features are implemented, I will look at adding possible extensions which are also covered here.

+### Implementation

+This is the core of the project, where the workflow will first be to construct a code skeleton to work from.
+The skeleton will define the procedures required for handling the decisions and also contain the other features of the WSN.
+When this is done, the development will begin.
+Finally I will validate the work so it works as intended.

+### Documentation

 Writing of the final report is interleaved with the other work throughout the entire project.
+Therefore it's shown in the gant schedule as item for basically every week.

+### Presentation

+When half the project is completed - hopefully when a working example is completed - a mid presentation is planned for presenting the work.

+At the end of the work, a final presentation is also planned for presenting the master thesis.